Why Responsibility Must Arrive Earlier Than We Think

 Responsibility provides that discovery.

 Through small but meaningful contributions, children begin to see themselves as capable participants in the world around them.
-They learn that effort produces results and that others depend on their reliability.

 These lessons shape confidence in ways encouragement alone cannot.